javascript-tutorial/en.javascript.info/8-web-components/3-shadow-dom/article.md

 <input type="range">
 ```

 Once again, `pseudo` is a non-standard attribute.
-Chronologically, browsers first started to experiment with internal DOM structures, and then, after time, Shadow DOM was standartized to allow us, developers, to do the similar thing.
+Chronologically, browsers first started to experiment with internal DOM structures to implement controls, and then, after time, Shadow DOM was standartized to allow us, developers, to do the similar thing.

 Furhter on, we'll use the modern Shadow DOM standard.